shingjan/shingjan/README.md

 - ⚡️ Obsessed with
   - _Paper making at Dunder Muffilin_
   - _Coffee drinking at Central Perk_
-- 📫 How to reach me: yj at shingjan.me
+- 📫 How to reach me: yj at shingjan.com

 <details>
   <summary> My GitHub Stats </summary>